Cincinesh/tue/README.md

 Status
 ------
-Tuesday is currently a work-in-progress and has no version numbering scheme.
+_Tuesday_ is currently a work-in-progress and has no release versions or
+* numbering scheme yet.
 It is, however, well-tested with unit tests and already in a useful state.

 See [issues I've opened] (https://github.com/Cincinesh/tue/issues/created_by/Cincinesh)